Czarni Radom

-WKS Czarni Radom, officially known for sponsorship reasons as Cerrad Enea Czarni Radom, is a professional men's volleyball team based in Radom in central Poland.
+WKS Czarni Radom, officially known for sponsorship reasons as Enea Czarni Radom, is a professional men's volleyball team based in Radom in central Poland.
 Founded in 1921 as a football club, the club had many sections in the past, however since 1997 only the volleyball section has remained.

 Czarni Radom team won the Polish Cup in 1999 and two Polish Championship bronze medals in 1994 and 1995.
 The club ceased to exist in 2003 and was reactivated in 2007.
 In 2013, after 11 years of absence, the team was finally promoted to PlusLiga.